infinitesoftwaregroup/Infinite.Cipher/README.md

 Usage: `CipherTool decrypt -k {Key} {FileName}`

 The file is replaced.
 Add the `-c` option to output the decrypted content to your console instead of writing to the file system.

-## Acknowledgements

-Infinite.Cipher uses some of the encryption code from the [CryptHash.NET](https://github.com/alecgn/crypthash-net/) (MIT license) library for it's AES-256-GCM operations.